 Because of their geographic proximity to California and the desire on the part of many Asian countries to attract EFL teachers who are native speakers of English, there are multiple opportunities to find employment in Pacific Rim Countries:

-Teaching Abroad Information from Other Universities
+Teaching Abroad Information from Other Universities and Websites

 Some university websites with documents similar to this one and offering a wider range of information, including multiple country-specific links, can be reviewed at:

 Study.com has a thorough guide on How to Become an ESL Teacher.

 In general, students interested in securing overseas employment should plan to do their own research to determine the teaching qualifications required in specific situations of interest to them.
 The best general advice is to search specific schools (or schools in a specific country) to learn what teaching credentials each is looking for and then to work to obtain the appropriate training and qualifications.